 Tips for enjoying your holiday meal while managing GERD

-Research has shown that rapid food intake produced more GERD episodes than when people ate slower.
+Research shows that rapid food intake produces more GERD episodes than when people eat slower.
 Eating slowly allows your body time to feel full, which will decrease your chances of overeating.
 Overeating puts pressure on the lower esophageal sphincter muscle.
 Commonly referred to as the LES, the lower esophageal sphincter muscle is a ring-like muscle that acts as a valve between the esophagus and stomach.
-When the LES is weakened, acid can flow back into the esophagus and trigger a GERD episode.
+When the LES is weakened, acid can flow back into the esophagus and trigger a GERD episode

 Eat at least 1-2 hours before bed.

 It’s more difficult for your food to digest when you’re lying down, so eating earlier and staying upright will allow your food time to break down.

 Drink more water.
 Minimize carbonated beverages and alcohol.

 Carbonated beverages and alcohol can cause relaxation of the LES muscle and trigger GERD.
 If you drink more water, it will clear the esophagus and reduce reflux.

 Avoid the triggers that give you GERD symptoms.

 While everyone may have different triggers, a few of the common foods and drinks that can lead to a GERD episode are:

 - Red wine

 - Citrus fruits